-Other assessments include spelling and reading tests, and baseline maths and English assessments.
-QCA and/or SDQ questionnaires are completed for some students.
-Assessments are ongoing and dependent on what programme the student is on, the length of time they are with us and the appropriateness of this for each individual young person.
+All of our Assessments are ongoing and dependent on what programme the student is on, the length of time they are with us and the appropriateness of this for each individual young person.

 Additional testing is also undertaken following concerns raised by parents/carers and staff.
 Observations and assessments carried out by staff will be used as part of the identification and assessment procedure.
 The views, concerns and observations of parents/carers are important and we endeavour to be responsive to and account for any expressions of concerns raised.
-We also prioritise the importance of students views in informing the identification of their particular needs.
+We also prioritise the importance of students' views in informing the identification of their particular needs.

 We have access to the Educational Psychologist service who support further assessments and exam concessions.
 We are supported by the Specialist CAMHS service with our more complex students and those that have been referred to the service.
-We also have an Art Therapist, who works across Bases to support students where a need is identified.
+We also have an Art Therapist and Thrive Practitioners as well as a trained Animal Assisted Therapist, who work across the Bases to support students where a need is identified.